-High temperature heat pumps with new generation of Low-GWP refrigerants for space heating and domestic hot water heating in multi-family houses
+High-temperature heat pumps with new generation of low-GWP refrigerants for heating and hot water production in multi-family houses

 Funding code: 03ET1488 A/B

-- Demonstration heat pump is designed/built, operating with a new generation of refrigerant having low ozone and global warming potential and providing heating and DHW in multi-family houses
+- Demonstration heat pump is designed/constructed/erected, which is operated with a new generation of refrigerant with low ozone and greenhouse potential and is to provide heating and hot water in a multi-family house.

-- DHW heating that must supply a minimum hot water temperature of 60° at the tap (keyword: large-scale plant according to DVGW W 551)
+- Water heating system that must be able to provide a minimum hot water temperature of 60°C at the tap in MFH (keyword: large-scale system according to DVGW W 551)

-For the installation of heat pumps in existing multi-family houses, the required high flow temperatures – especially in compliance with the health standards for domestic hot water – and the limited availability of adapted surrounding heat sources pose significant challenges.
+For the use of heat pumps in existing multi-family dwellings (MFH), the required high flow temperatures – especially for compliance with hygiene regulations for domestic hot water preparation – as well as the limited availability of suitable ambient heat sources pose considerable challenges.

-Part of the heat pump development consists in the measurement of the refrigerant compressor for the energy assessment.
-This is combined with structural dynamical measuring technology for assessing mechanical loads and structure-bone sound.
+As part of the heat pump development, a measurement of the refrigerant compressor takes place for energetic evaluation.
+This is combined with structural dynamic measurement technology for the evaluation of mechanical loads as well as structure-borne noise.

-The information collected on the velocity field on the surface is an important factor to evaluate the mechanical load resulting from the excitation by the compressor and the inducted currents.
+The information obtained from the velocity field on the surface is an important parameter for assessing this mechanical stress, which occurs due to excitation by the compressor and induced by flows.

-- Target market identification and system analysis for MFH
+- Target market identification and system analysis for multi-family houses

-- Cooling circuit development of a heat pump for MFH
+- Refrigeration circuit development of a heat pump for MFH

-- Implementation and vibration damping of the cooling circuit
+- Commissioning and vibration damping of the refrigeration circuit

-- System development with focus on domestic hot water (experimental)
+- System development with focus on water heating (experimental)

-On the basis of comprehensive tests carried out on its own as well as by Fraunhofer ISE, the company Stiebel Eltron generates the technical specifications and builds demonstrators.
-This involves all aspects of a new installation.
-The Fraunhofer Institute measures components for compression, heat extraction as well as the complete device both energetically and acoustically.
-It provides component models for the system simulation and also partly carries them out for optimising the building elements and processes.
+The Stiebel Eltron company generates a specification and builds demonstrators through extensive own investigations as well as through investigations by Fraunhofer ISE.
+This covers all aspects of a new plant.
+Fraunhofer ISE measures components for compression, heat extraction as well as the entire unit both energetically and acoustically.
+It provides partial models for the system simulation and also partially carries these out itself to optimize components and processes.